 The vessels cruise in different regions of the world at the best time to visit: Galapagos is year-round, Antarctica between November and February, Northern Europe, Arctic Canada Alaska, Russian Far East and Japan in the summer, Southeast, East Asia, Indian Ocean and East Africa in the cooler months and the Pacific regions in the summer (winter in the Southern Hemisphere).

-Aboard the four, all rooms and suites have twin beds convertible to queens, sitting area and writing desk (some also have vanity tables), and marble bathroom with shower or tub; SILVER EXPLORER, DISCOVERER and CLOUD all have the choice of Ferragamo, Bulgari or hypoallergenic bath amenities (SILVER GALAPAGOS offers a local brand from Ecuador).
+Aboard the three, all rooms and suites have twin beds convertible to queens, sitting area and writing desk (some also have vanity tables), and marble bathroom with shower or tub; SILVER EXPLORER and SILVER CLOUD have the choice of Ferragamo, Bulgari or hypoallergenic bath amenities (SILVER GALAPAGOS offers a local brand from Ecuador).
 Enjoy butler service, plush robe, slippers, choice of pillows, fine Pratesi bed linens (that Elizabeth Taylor apparently swore by), and a stocked mini-fridge.
 All accommodations come with expedition binoculars, hair dryer, personal safe, flat screen TVs, on-demand movies, direct-dial telephone, and Wifi access.
 All ships offer cellular service based on availability.
 Complimentary parkas are offered on Antarctica and Arctic voyages as well as other select sailings.

 Of SILVER EXPLORER’s 66 all ocean-view suites, 24 of them measure 230 sq. ft. with windows.
 Another 8 at that size also have French balconies (sliding doors with narrow ledge for standing); 14 rooms are 154 to 192 sq. ft..
 There are two Owner’s suites at 626 sq. ft. and a pair of 675-sq.-ft.
 Grand Suites, all with balconies.
 Another 16 large suites measure 351 to 460 sq. ft..